-Are you still looking for a resolution for 2021?
+Are you still looking for a resolution for this new year?
 I’d like to introduce you to a devotion that you can start any month of the year, and which can have powerful effects on both your unique and irreplaceable soul and for the state of the world.

 That may sound like an overstatement, but you don’t have to take my word for it.
 The Five First Saturdays devotion was requested by Our Lady of Fátima in 1925, and it remains a powerful spiritual practice, though one not nearly enough people are familiar with.